Kethsar/clipboardsync/README.md

 # Clipboardsync
-Syncs the clipboard between two machines, physical or virtual.
+Syncs the clipboard between computers, physical or virtual.

+There are three modes: client, server, and dual.
+Client attempts to connect to the server to send/receive clipboard data.
+Server runs to allow clients to connect and propagates the clipboard data to all connected clients.
+Dual runs both at the same time, and can be connected to by its own client, so you don't have to run multiple processes.

 An attempt is made to listen to clipboard change notifications.
 If this fails, it falls back to polling.

-I don't expect this to be useful to anyone else.
 If you want a new feature, fork the repo and add it or open an issue.
 Feel free to send pull requests, or keep your changes to your own fork if you wish.

 I don't actually know how to program haha.